 All campers are required to wear socks and sneakers at appropriate times (given the activities they are doing).
-One exception is for trips to and from the pool when they may wear crocs, sandals or aqua shoes.
-Wearing of flip---flops and is not permitted in camp because they have limited support and may cause injuries.
-Bathing suits or surf trunks are required for the pool.
+One exception is for trips to and from the pool when they may wear crocs, sandals, or aqua shoes.
+Wearing flip-flops is not permitted in camp because they have limited support and may cause injuries.
+Appropriate bathing suits are required for the pool.

 Camp Sequoia light blue t-shirts are mandatory on trip days.
-If your child loses or damages their camp shirt and does not have an extra we will provide him with a new one at your expense.
+If your daughter loses or damages her camp shirt and does not have an extra we will provide her with a new one at your expense.
 Expensive clothes are not necessary at camp.
-Every camper receives one free shirt, and we ask that you purchase one extra so he always has a clean one for trips off campus.
+Every camper receives one free shirt, and we ask that you purchase one extra so there will always be a clean one for trips off campus.

 Please leave t-shirts from other camps at home.
-The Perkiomen School Security staff will be confused if they see our campers wearing t-shirts from other camps.
+The Solebury School staff may be confused if they see our campers wearing t-shirts from other camps.